vuejs/v2.vuejs.org/src/v2/cookbook/adding-instance-properties.md

 As long as you're vigilant in scoping prototype properties, using this pattern is quite safe - as in, unlikely to produce bugs.

 However, it can sometimes cause confusion with other developers.
 They might see `this.$http`, for example, and think, "Oh, I didn't know about this Vue feature!"
-Then they move to a different project and are confused when `this.$http` is undefined.
+Then they move to a different project and are confused when `this.$http` is `undefined`.
 Or, maybe they want to Google how to do something, but can't find results because they don't realize they're actually using Axios under an alias.

 **The convenience comes at the cost of explicitness.** When looking at a component, it's impossible to tell where `$http` came from.
 Vue itself?
 A plugin?
 A coworker?